Contents

 US Taxation of Sweden Pension begins with Pillar 1.

-Pillar 1 is social assistance, and is similar to U.S. Social Security.
+Pillar 1 is social assistance, and is similar to U.S. Social Security and typically taxable in the country of source.

 As provided by the European Commission: